Villarrica (volcano): 2015 eruption

-On February 7, 2015, Villarrica triggered a yellow alert at both Servicio Nacional de Geología y Minería and Onemi.
+On February 7, 2015, Villarrica triggered a yellow alert at both the Servicio Nacional de Geología y Minería and Onemi.
 Minor explosions and low emissions of ashes were visible.
 Ten days later, another eruption occurred.
 The National Service of Geology and Mining (Sernageomin) declared a yellow alert after volcanic and seismic activity increased again, while the National Emergency Office of the Interior Ministry (ONEMI) kept the yellow alert.

 At approximately 03:01 AM on March 3, 2015, it erupted, raising the alert to red up to 10 kilometers around.
 The eruption exceeded the height of the volcano, causing a loud explosion that woke the neighbors, and forcing the evacuation of 3,385 people in nearby communities.

 The Southern Andean Volcano Observatory (OVDAS) indicated that a new imminent eruption would continue until 12:29 of March 19, 2015.
 As of July 2015, the eruption was continuing.
 Volcanic gas emissions from this volcano are measured by a Multi-Component Gas Analyzer System, which detects pre-eruptive degassing of rising magmas, improving prediction of volcanic activity.

 Analysis of seismicity prior to the eruption show that there was no seismicity that could be reliably related to the upcoming eruption.
 However, a series of small earthquakes with hypocenters about 9 km beneath Villarrica volcano that occurred 45 days after the eruption are thought to have been caused by the cooling of the eruption's feeder dykes.